zenaan/quick-fixes-ftfw/keyboard/README-ZenTron.md

    Numpad layer toggle key for comfortable extended number entry sessions.

    - Numpad is designed to be used at any time without ever involving the left hand!
-This is thanks to ErgoDox/QMK dual-function LayerToggle feature.
+This is thanks to ErgoDox/QMK dual-function LayerToggle feature - just don't do this too much, or it could cause _worse_ RSI.
    - Numpad can also (naturally) be toggled, for extended number entry sessions.
    - Numpad includes Tab, ESC, Enter, Backspace and brackets.
-   - The numpad's ESC, \*, /, Backspace, Enter, period, $ and =, are all in the same spot as on the base layer.
+   - The RHS numpad's ESC, \*, /, Backspace, Enter, period, $ and =, are all in the same spot as on the base layer.

  - For command line and tab completion, the _Tab_ key opposes (is on the other hand to) the period (full stop '.') and forward slash ('/') keys.

- - The ZenTron, Qwerty-LFO and Colemak-LFO layers are swappable (i.e. they each contain the full set of keys required on a base layer), which allows for easy switching of the default layer (on startup/ turning on the computer/ plugging in the keyboard).
+ - The ZenTron, Qwerty-LFO and Colemak-LFO layers are swappable (i.e. they each contain the full set of keys required on a base layer), which allows for easy switching of the default layer (on startup/ turning on the computer/ plugging in the keyboard) - if for some reason you want that :)